neha067/BirthdayGreet-App/README.md

 # BirthdayGreet-App
-This is my first Android app in Kotlin :)
+This is a simple Android application built with Android Studio.